• About

-I never worry about saving a few cents at the pump.
 When I need gasoline, I usually just pull in to the first gas station I see.
 That is because driving out of your way to save a few cents doesn’t make much sense.
-Usually, the savings at the pump are eaten up driving around to get the bargain.
+Why?
+Because in most cases the savings at the pump are eaten up while driving around to get that bargain.

-For example, lets assume you drive 10 miles out of your way (round trip) to save four cents per gallon at a cheaper gas station.
+For example, let’s assume you drive 10 miles out of your way (round trip) to save four cents per gallon at a cheaper gas station.
 Let’s also assume you buy 12 gallons worth of gas.
 Looking at the top chart, we can see that you saved 48 cents.

 For this example, even if you only drove five miles round trip and the price of gas was only $2.50 per gallon, you’d still lose 15 cents (63 cents – 48 cents).

-1. The price of gasoline rises.
+- The price of gasoline rises

 Photo Credit: Kool Cats Photography over four million views